atishay/napi/README.md

 ===========================
 > Do not use this on production.
 This is is meant to be a tutorial and not a production API.
 The code has been intentionally minimized to ignore many error cases and uses synchronous APIs for simplification.

 Sample code which introduces the N-API stable in Node.js since Node 10+.
 The native code is present in the native folder.
 The rest of the code is present to demonstrate a sample application.
+This code was prepared for the Cascadia JS conference - https://2018.cascadiajs.com/.

 Here are the native pieces and the order in which they should be read:
 1) **Version** Gets the ImageMagick version as a string.